 I had a short interview to shoot yesterday outdoors in a busy town area using my new 80D.
 I wasn't confidently familiar with it yet, but watching your course gave me all I needed to get things set up and working well, and all that in just over an hour.
 I just need to get familiar with how lit my shot is compared to how it appears in the display, as you mentioned.
 I loved how easy you were to follow and how quick it was to learn - no hours of video watching and minutes of filming, but minutes of watching and more time to try it all out.
 Thanks Grant. :)

 I appreciate Grant’s teaching style.
 Quick to the point and exactly what I needed to get shooting better video with my Canon 80d.
 I hope Grant will do a class for shooting better photos with the Canon 80d as well as a more in depth class explaining all the settings of this camera.
 Great job on such an excellent course Grant!

 Big shows I’ve shot on include Castaway (BBC), Bear Grylls (NBC), The Biggest Loser (NBC), Road Rules (MTV), Behind the scenes shooting for feature films Lord of the Rings and The Legend of Zorro.
-So that’s all the glamour job name dropping I could think of, other jobs include weddings (in my very early days), shooting for-sale videos for Japanese Heli Skiers and a lot of snowboarding, skiing, motor-sport and most sports you can think of and corporate videos for many small local businesses from around my town.
+So that’s all the glamour job name dropping I could think of, other jobs include weddings (in my very early days), shooting for-sale videos for Japanese Heli Skiers and a lot of snowboarding, skiing, motor-sport and most sports you can think.
+I've also shot my fair share of corporate videos for many local businesses from around my town.